facorread/examClock/README.md

 # Frequently Asked Questions

+Q. How do I use this?

+A. Download and extract the source code in the classroom computer.
+Open index.html before students start coming into the classroom.
+Set the exam time and type your messages, including clarifications about the exam contents, specific questions, glossary, rules, etc. Turn the projector on.

 Q. How do I change the messages?

 A. Just click the text area and start typing.